gkalomiros/shotokan/curriculum/proposed/yudansha/dan1.md

 ### Kumite

 * 2:1 jiyyu kumite
+* Non-violent self-defense

 ## Social

-begin teaching white belts and brown belts, presiding over mudansha examinations, and judging at tournaments
+Shodan students should begin teaching both white belts and brown belts.
+They should learn how to judge at tournaments, and begin presiding over exams where students are testing for a mudansha rank.

 ## Scholastic

+Yudansha should be doing self-directed research into any topic.
+Broad topics to consider include, general kinesthetics, general self-defense principles, teaching theory, Sino-Japanese and Okinawan history and philosophy, the Japanese language, and cross-training in other martial arts.
+As students progress, they should not just be conducting study to improve themselves, but also thinking of how to elevate others.